counteractive/incident-response-plan-template/examples/example.md

+# Incident Response Plan for Acme, Inc.

+Author: Chris, contact@counteractive.net

+Revision 1, Released 3 Apr 2019

+This incident response plan is based on the concise, directive, specific, flexible, and free plan available on Counteractive Security's [Github](https://github.com/counteractive/incident-response-plan-template) and discussed at [www.counteractive.net](https://www.counteractive.net/posts/an-ir-plan-you-will-use/)

+It was last reviewed on 3 Apr 2019.
+It was last tested on 3 Apr 2019.

 `TODO: Customize this plan template for your organization using instructions at https://github.com/counteractive/incident-response-plan-template.
 For incident response services, or help customizing, implementing, or testing your plan, contact us at contact@counteractive.net or at (888) 925-5765.`

 # Assess